-According to the good folks at Arby's, their Classic Roast Beef is their most popular sandwich.
+According to the good folks at Arby's, their Classic Roast Beef is their most popular menu item.
 Which makes sense, if you think about their name.
 Wait -- you never realized that Arby's sounds like the letters R and B?
 Maybe for Roast Beef?
 Mind blown.
 Everything now makes sense about Arby's name.

 Except that's not it at all, says the chain.
 On their "Stuff We Get Asked A Lot" page, the powers that be at Arby's answer the question: